 Harriet and Dred did not give up.
 Records show that Charles Edmund LaBeaume, a friend and supporter of the Scotts, hired Harriet from the sheriff on April 26, 1852.
 She worked for him for $4.00 a month, wages she never collected.
 Dred also worked for him for $5.00 a month.
 With the continued help of the Blow family and other supporters, the Scotts eventually took their case as far as the U.S. Supreme Court in what became the famous Dred Scott v.
 Sanford case.

 Five years later, after moving the case through the Missouri courts to the highest court in the nation, Harriet finally received a decision about her suit for freedom.
-On March 6, 1857, the court ruled that Harriet, Dred, Eliza, and Lizzie Scott should remain slaves.
+On March 6, 1857, the court ruled that Harriet, Dred, Eliza, and Lizzie Scott should remain enslaved.
 Just after the decision, John Sanford died, and Calvin Chaffee insisted that his wife transfer ownership of the Scotts to Taylor Blow.
 Blow then freed Harriet and her family on May 26, 1857, in St. Louis in the courthouse and before the same judge who had heard the first case.
 Mrs. Chaffee insisted on collecting the back wages held by the sheriff.
 They amounted to about $750.

 Just one year later, Harriet’s husband died of tuberculosis.
 Though Dred did not live to enjoy his freedom for long, Harriet worked as a “free Negro” laundress in St. Louis for many years.
 Her name is listed in St. Louis directories from 1859 to 1876.
 She is also listed in the 1860 census as living in her own home and in the 1870 census as a live-in domestic.
 Harriet Scott, a free woman, died of “general disability” at age sixty-one on June 17, 1876.
-She was buried in Greenwood Cemetery, a burial ground in St. Louis for black Americans.
+She was buried in Greenwood Cemetery, a burial ground in St. Louis for Black Americans.

 Harriet Robinson Scott could not have known that her legal fight for freedom, first started when she was about thirty in 1846, would eventually contribute to civil war and the end of slavery in America.
 Her decision to file a suit for freedom and to stay with it until its final conclusion were acts of high courage and determination.
 These traits would give strength to the long and difficult struggle for civil rights that Harriet Robinson Scott’s descendants would endure for the next hundred years.